fraunhoferfokus/Fuzzino/README.md

 You can obtain fuzz test data from Fuzzino in two ways:

-* XML: This is the most generic way for obtaining fuzz test data from the library.
+* XML (Deprecated): This is the most generic way for obtaining fuzz test data from the library.
 It works from any programming language that is able to generate and process XML documents.
 You run Fuzzino via the console using `java -jar <filename.request.xml>`.
+The usage of XML is no longer recommended but will still work for all Requests except for StructureRequests.
+In order to fuzz structures you will need to use the StructureRequestProcessor from within java.
 * Java: You can directly interact with Fuzzino by submitting XML String instead of XML files in order to avoid time-consuming serialization and deserialization.
 It is also possible to instantiate Java classes that carry the information taken from the XML instead of using XML.
 A third way is to directly instantiate specific fuzzing heuristics by the corresponding heuristics factory.